oliverdecroock/Senior-Experience-Official/README.md

 # Senior-Experience-Official

-For this research project, I used R Studio and Excel intermittently to double check results, and increase efficiency.
+For this research project, I used R Studio and Excel intermittently to double-check results, and increase efficiency.

-In order to reproduce this research, download the following three datasets:
+In order to reproduce this research, download the following three datasets: DATASET2.xlsx, countyDistances.xlsx, stacked_data_test.xlsx, stacked_data_test (1).xlsx
-  DATASET2.xlsx
-  countyDistances.xlsx
-  stacked_data_test.xlsx
-  stacked_data_test (1).xlsx

 Upload those datasets into your workspace, and run the code found in the "Official Data and Results".